stchang/lazyprofile-tool/README.md

 The profiler also employs some heuristics to improve performance.
-Specifically, it only instruments arguments to data constructors and user-defined functions, and skips instrumenting arguments to primtives, literals, and identifiers.
-Additionally, a function defined via a `define/prim` form is treated as a primtive function.
+Specifically, it only instruments arguments to data constructors and user-defined functions, and skips instrumenting arguments to primitives, literals, and identifiers.
+Additionally, a function defined via a `define/prim` form is treated as a primitive function.
 NOTE: the values produced by non-instrumented expressions are not counted when computing the laziness potential weight value, so there may be some tradeoff between performance and accuracy of the profiler's suggestions.

-# Some descriptions for example files:
+## Descriptions for examples:

+### nqueens

-`nqueens-for-profiling.rkt`: get profiling results for nqueens
+* `nqueens-for-profiling.rkt`: get profiling results for nqueens

-`nqueens-eager.rkt`: nqueens example with no laziness -- slow `nqueens-streams.rkt`: nqueens example with lists converted to streams -- slower `nqueens-streams+lazy-fold.rkt`: nqueens with streams + lazy foldr -- faster `nqueens-using-profiler-results.rkt`: nqueens with only lazy filter and fold -- fastest
+* `nqueens-eager.rkt`: nqueens example with no laziness -- slow
+* `nqueens-streams.rkt`: nqueens example with lists converted to streams -- slower
+* `nqueens-streams+lazy-fold.rkt`: nqueens with streams + lazy foldr -- faster
+* `nqueens-using-profiler-results.rkt`: nqueens with only lazy filter and fold -- fastest